john-itcsolutions/cheirrs/README.md

 `sudo apt-get install -y postfix`

-From this point there are 2 avenues of progress.
+From this point there are 3 avenues of progress.
 The first requires a gitlab account and involves uploading and downloading.
-The second requires you to set up a local docker registry on the smart-general vm.
+The second requires you to set up a local docker registry on the Host.

 ## First way: